Updated May 8, 2023

 - Scripting Languages run slower compared to Non-Scripting Languages as they are interpreted but not compiled.

-- Scripting languages will be interpreted by an interpreter and will be transformed into machine code by interpreter itself.
+- An interpreter will interpret scripting languages and be transformed into machine code by the interpreter itself.

 - Scripting Languages are interpreter based whereas Non-Scripting Languages are complier based.

-- Scripting Languages require a host to run the scripts whereas Non-Scripting Languages do not require any host but requires application or web server to deploy the application to run and few standalone applications can be run independently.
+- Scripting Languages require a host to run the scripts, whereas Non-Scripting Languages do not require any host but requires an application or web server to deploy the application to run, and few standalone applications can be run independently.

 The Scripting language features in a programming language give the rich set of features and functionalities in developing scripts and complex automated tasks, enhance browser web applications, pop windows, alerts, dynamic functionalities etc., to enable and run the repeated and manual tasks in the current digital world with increasing data, applications and customers.
-Python scripting language can be used to develop web application by using a framework called Django which will provide most of the implementations to ease the web development.
-There are several other frameworks which can be used along with Python to develop different kinds of applications for the different scenario based requirements.
-Python also has different other features such as Functional, procedural, reflective, imperative etc., other than Object Oriented features.
+Python scripting language can be used to develop a web application by using a framework called Django which will provide most of the implementations to ease the web development.
+There are several other frameworks that can be used along with Python to develop different kinds of applications for the different scenario-based requirements.
+Python also has different other features such as Functional, procedural, reflective, imperative etc., other than Object-Oriented features.
 Apart from OOP, Python provides other functionalities such as Networking, Web frameworks, Graphical User Interfaces, Databases, Automation etc.

 This has been a guide to Is Python a Scripting language.
-Here we have discussed the difference between Scripting and non-Scripting language, features of Scripting languages, etc. You may also look at the following article to learn more –
+Here we have discussed the difference between Scripting and non-Scripting language features along with a comparison with different other scripting languages.
+You may also look at the following article to learn more –